Any podcaster, musician, or streaming artist must have the best equipment. You probably also know that sound quality is critical.

 Bluetooth is the most widely used connection, but there are still some issues.
 These are:

-Physical obstructions: A major obstruction between your headset, your device, and the internet can cause serious connectivity problems.
-Material like metal, concrete, plaster, and other materials can cause interference to Bluetooth connections.
+- Physical obstructions: Disruptions between your headset, device, and the internet might cause serious connectivity issues.
+Metal, concrete, plaster, and other materials can disrupt Bluetooth communications.

-Bluetooth codec transmission: Audio data lost during Bluetooth codec transmission can decrease your output audio quality.
+- Bluetooth codec transmission: Bluetooth codec transmission can lose audio data, lowering output audio quality.

 The diaphragm’s size determines how much audio data it can receive.
 This results in better quality at the other end of the call/recording.